creature/piccle/NOTES.md

 # Development notes

-- The EXIF tag calls the camera model "model", but in the DB schema we called it "camera_name".
-We might want to unify this.
-  - NB.
-Sequel will throw a wobbly if we use "model" as a method name.
 - Add a meaningful "alt" tag in the photo thumbnail.

 - Streams should maybe be able to generate "top-level" pages, so we could have paths like "example.com/2008" rather than "example.com/by-date/2008".